bobmahalo/DTCC/Warrant Dividend Distribution GME.md

 distribution date.

-4Can I access a copy of the full warrant agreement?
+Can I access a copy of the full warrant agreement?

 Yes.
 GameStop expects to file the full warrant agreement with the SEC on the distribution

 date.
-It will be available via the SEC EDGAR system at www.sec.gov and linked on the
+It will be available via the [[SEC]] [[EDGAR]] system at www.sec.gov and linked on the

 GameStop Investor Relations page at investor.gamestop.com.

-5Disclaimers
+Disclaimers

 Forward Looking Statements